Devontez Walker

 Devontez "Tez" Walker (born June 19, 2001) is an American professional football wide receiver for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Kent State Golden Flashes and North Carolina Tar Heels.

 Early life

-Walker was born on June 19, 2001, in Charlotte, North Carolina, later attending West Charlotte High School.
+Walker was born on June 19, 2001, later attending West Charlotte High School.
 In Walker's high school career, he brought in 48 receptions for 923 yards and 2 touchdowns.
 Walker also played on defense, racking up 36 tackles, ten pass deflections, and six interceptions.
 Walker committed to play college football at North Carolina Central.

 College career

 North Carolina Central

 Enrolling at North Carolina Central in 2020, Walker did not play in any games as the FCS season had been canceled due to the COVID-19 pandemic.

 Kent State

 Walker transferred to Kent State in 2021.
 He made his collegiate debut in week one of the 2021 season, where he caught one pass for three yards, as Kent State was defeated by #6 Texas A&M 41–10.
 In the team's bowl game, Walker caught one pass for 74 yards and a touchdown in Kent State's Golden Flashes' 52–38 loss against Wyoming.
 Walker finished the 2021 season with five receptions for 124 yards and a touchdown.

 The 2022 season was a strong one for Walker.
 Against reigning national champions Georgia, Walker had one of the best performances of his career, with seven receptions for 106 yards and a touchdown, but Kent State lost to the Bulldogs 39–22.
 Walker had good performances the following two weeks, catching six passes for 107 yards against Ohio, and 11 receptions for 159 yards and two touchdowns in a loss to Miami (OH), 27–24.
 In the team's season finale, Walker scored the game-winning touchdown, catching five passes for 84 yards, as Kent State ended the season with a win against Buffalo.

 Walker finished his 2022 season with 58 receptions for 921 yards and 11 touchdowns, while also adding 29 yards and a touchdown on the ground, and was named first team All-MAC.

 Following the conclusion of the season and the departure of head coach Sean Lewis, Walker entered the transfer portal.